 The Pressurizer Defueling System utilizes a portion of the DWC System to provide a flow path back to the reactor vessel.
 Inherent in the design of the DWC System, is the capability to use filter canisters and/or knockout canisters as part of the process stream to filter and remove fuel debris.
-Although this debris separation capability exists, and may be used if defueling conditions warrant, present baseline plans are to bypass the filter canisters and return the process stream directly to the reactor vessel.
+Although this debris separation capability exists, and may be used if defueling conditions warrant, present baseline plans are to bypass the DWCS filter canisters and route the process stream through a knock-out canister and a DWCS type filter canister in series (both the knock-out and filter canisters are independent of DWCS).
+The process stream is then directed to the reactor vessel via one of the DWCS return lines.